Phillips 66ers: 1946–1952: Bob Kurland era

-In the 1945–46 season, the college basketball was dominated by the first two "modern big men George Mikan of the DePaul Blue Demons, and two-time NCAA champion Bob Kurland of the Oklahoma A&M Aggies.
-Bob Kurland became a 66er in 1946 and considered the club's greatest player since then.
+In the 1945–46 season, the college basketball was dominated by the first two "modern big men": George Mikan of the DePaul Blue Demons, and two-time NCAA champion Bob Kurland of the Oklahoma A&M Aggies.
+Bob Kurland became a 66er in 1946 and was considered the club's greatest player since then.

 Kurland made the 66ers more popular and powerful than ever.
 Huge crowds thronged to the Bartlesville high school gym, which only seated 1,400 to see Kurland and the 66ers rolled to a 52–2 record in 1946–47.
 It was the year that the war had ended, and most of the former players returned, including Freiberger and Martin.
 Those two teamed up with Bob Kurland and the 66ers rolled to their fourth straight AAU championship in 1946–1947 season.

 The 66ers achieved a stunning 62–3 record in 1947–48 and won their AAU 5th title in a row.

 Phillips also dominated the 1948 Olympic trials, beating NCAA champion Kentucky Wildcats, 53–49, in the finals.
 That put five 66ers Bob Kurland, Cab Renick, Lew Beck, Gordon Carpenter and R.C.
 Pitts on the Olympic team, and made Phillips coach Bud Browning the head coach over Kentucky's Adolph Rupp.
 Ironically, it was the second time Rupp had played second fiddle to a Phillips man.
 He was a back-up to Paul Endacott in their college days at Kansas.

 The Phillips 66ers' record finished in 1949 after the Oilers lost to the Oakland Bittners in the AAU finals.
 According to George Durham, the team's publicity director and business manager for 20 years that team generated approximately $545,000 in free publicity during the 1948–49 season.

 The 66ers won the AAU title again in 1949–50, but that was followed by two bare seasons in 1950–1951 and 1951–1952 where they did not manage to repeat the triumph in the Olympic Trial Games (Peoria Caterpillars won the playoffs).
 Kurland set a record by being named to his second Olympic team in 1952, but he broke a lot of hearts in Bartlesville by deciding to retire just after the Games.
 The following year (1953) Clyde Lovellette joined Mikan signing for the Minneapolis Lakers.